10 RemNote Alternatives for Efficient Note-taking in 2025

 • Access it via a web app on browser and mobile and desktop apps

-• Lacks advanced content formatting options
+• Lacks rich formatting and visual customization options

 Workflowy pricing